 The usage of license to signify a transaction is widely used by laymen, who rarely think in terms of jural relations.
 In the following study, the author has made an attempt to explain the meaning of licence and how a licence is granted in India.
 Moreover, it is important to have an understanding of the difference between a lease (that is a tenancy), easement and a licence under general law so that one knows what one is dealing with in any particular case.
 Therefore, the author has also sought to draw a line between these concepts.

-– Anonymous Nowadays, on almost every news channel and in almost every newspaper, we hear that this will happen if inflation eases, monetary policy may ease if inflation comes down, inflation increases by this much percentage, inflation rises to this level in this month and what all and what not. […]
+By Anonymous Introduction Nowadays, on almost every news channel and in almost every newspaper, we hear that this will happen if inflation eases, monetary policy may ease if inflation comes down, inflation increases by this much percentage, inflation rises to this level in this month and what all and what […]

 Anonymous Editor’s note: India has been home to several scams post 1992, resulting to losses amounting to lakhs of crores of rupees to the economy.
 These include, in reverse chronological order, the 2G scam, Satyam Scandal, UTI Scam, Fodder scam, and the Harshat Mehta scam.
 Scams may be defined as […]

--Sumit Kumar Suman, CNLU INTRODUCTION Pure competition is a market situation where there is a large number of independent Sellers offering identical products.
+By Sumit Kumar Suman, CNLU INTRODUCTION Pure competition is a market situation where there is a large number of independent sellers offering identical products.
 It means it is a term for an industry where competition is stagnant and relatively non-competitive.
-Companies within the pure competition category have little control of price […]
+Companies within the pure competition category have little control of […]

 By Oyshee Gupta (CNLU Patna) & Suhaas Arora (RGNUL Patiala) EDITOR’S NOTE:- The repercussions are most irreparably felt by the economy.Investors usually evaluate the prospects of investment based on the policies of the incumbent governments as well as the possibility of changes in government.
 For developing nations, the economy is […]